Achievable logoAchievable logo

 (spoiler)

-Both Team C and Team E scored more points than Team D and Team F, even though Teams D and F won more games is correct because the graph shows the statement to be true and because the passage says, “Team C is smaller than Team D, for example, but Team C has scored more points even though Team D has won more games.
+Answer: b.
+Both Team C and Team E scored more points than Team D and Team F, even though Teams D and F won more games is correct because the graph shows this relationship, and the passage states it directly: “Team C is smaller than Team D, for example, but Team C has scored more points even though Team D has won more games.
 A similar disparity exists between Team E and Team F.”

-Team E won about 65% of its games is incorrect because we have no way of knowing the total number of games played.
-As a result, we can’t calculate the overall percentage of wins.
+e.
+Team E won about 65% of its games is incorrect because the total number of games played isn’t given.
+Without that total, you can’t calculate a win percentage.